2004

 Year 50

-The archdiocese initially drafted plans to build several new high schools, one of which was intended to be located near St. John the Evangelist.
-Those plans were ultimately abandoned; instead, the decision was made to significantly expand St. Pius X, tripling the size of its campus.
+At first, the archdiocese planned to build several new high schools, including one near St. John the Evangelist (one of those schools eventually became Our Lady of Mercy in 2000).
+Those plans were later canceled, and instead, St. Pius X was greatly expanded, eventually tripling the size of its campus.

-At the same time, St. John the Evangelist began receiving funding to address many of its longstanding deficiencies.
-During the 1980s, air conditioning was finally installed throughout the campus.
-In the following decade, the school added a gymnasium, an art studio, a library, and new computer and science laboratories.
-The church also expanded, which allowed the school to introduce Pre-K, Kindergarten, and music classrooms.
-Asbestos, mercury, and lead — which were hazardous materials found in ceilings, carpeting, and tiling — were largely extracted from the campus to further improve student safety.
-The school adopted the blue, gold, and white color palette used today, replacing the original red and white, and updated its uniforms to the design still in use.
+Around the same time, St. John the Evangelist began receiving funding to improve the school itself.
+In the 1980s, air conditioning was installed across the campus.
+In the 1990s, the school added a gym, art studio, library, and new science and computer labs.
+The church building was expanded, making space for Pre-K, Kindergarten, and music classrooms.
+Hazardous materials such as asbestos, mercury, and lead were removed to make the campus safer.
+The school also changed its colors from red and white to the blue, gold, and white used today and updated its uniforms to their current style.

-Meanwhile, highway expansion projects effectively doubled the capacity of the interstate system, essentially removing the traffic barriers that had made travel to St. Pius X difficult.
-In 1997, St. John the Evangelist received its first National Blue Ribbon School of Excellence award and was one of the first archdiocesan schools to receive this honor.
+Meanwhile, major highway expansion projects improved traffic flow, making travel to St. Pius X much easier.
+In 1997, St. John the Evangelist earned its first National Blue Ribbon School of Excellence award, becoming one of the first schools in the archdiocese to receive this recognition.

-This period of development brought renewed stability to both the school and the wider archdiocesan system.
+These changes helped bring new stability and long-term success to both the school and the wider archdiocesan education system.

-Concern for school safety was minimal during this period, as was common across the United States in general.
-As seen in photographs from the time, St. John the Evangelist, like every other archdiocesan school, did not have perimeter fencing.
-Schools generally relied on students to remain on campus and assumed that outsiders would not attempt to enter.
-During the 1970s, some archdiocesan schools even adopted an open-campus model, allowing students to leave during lunch periods or other non-instructional time; St. John the Evangelist may have operated under similar practices.
+During this time, school safety was not a major concern, which was common across the United States.
+As shown in photos from the era, St. John the Evangelist, like other archdiocesan schools, did not have fencing around its campus.
+Schools generally trusted students to stay on school grounds and assumed that strangers would not try to enter.
+In the 1970s, some archdiocesan schools even allowed open campuses, where students could leave during lunch or other free periods.
+St. John the Evangelist may have followed similar practices.

-Dismissal procedures were similarly informal.
-When the final bell rang, students were often free to linger on the grounds, socialize, or walk around the campus.
-There was no structured dismissal procedure, and students typically located their parents on their own.
-It was common to see children crossing parking areas and nearby streets independently.
-Organized student safety patrols and the current carline system had not yet been established.
+Dismissal at the end of the school day was also very informal.
+When the final bell rang, students were often allowed to stay on campus, talk with friends, or walk around freely.
+There was no organized dismissal process, and students were expected to find their parents on their own.
+It was common to see children walking across parking lots or nearby streets without supervision.
+Safety patrols and the structured carline system used today had not yet been introduced.

-In some areas, these looser policies gave students an early preview of the independence they would later experience in high school.
+In some ways, these relaxed rules gave students an early taste of the independence they would later have in high school.

 WE ARE THE SJE FAMILY WITH JESUS IN THE CENTER OF ALL THAT WE DO.
 HE GUIDES US IN LEADERSHIP, SCHOLARSHIP, AND JOYFUL SERVICE TO OTHERS